hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 ```
 Client.setConfigSetting('discover-cache-life', <milliseconds>);
 ```
-If there are no service discover results, the handler will send the endorsement request to the peers that have been assigned to the channel with the `endorsingPeer` role (a peer that has nor been assigned a role will default to having that role, this means that a role must be explicitly turned off).
+If there are no service discovery results, the handler will send the endorsement request to the peers that have been assigned to the channel with the `endorsingPeer` role (a peer that has nor been assigned a role will default to having that role, this means that a role must be explicitly turned off).